 Fall Semester Action Beginning of contract period Department Chair gives to all faculty copies of the department policies on probationary review and promotion and tenure review.
 Department Promotion and Tenure Committee meets with probationary faculty members during the first semester to set expectations and to discuss the probationary review process.
 By August 29 Department Chair provides to Chair of Department Promotion and Tenure Committee a list of tenure-track faculty in their first year of teaching, faculty in the probationary review period, and faculty who wish to be considered for tenure and promotion.
-By September 3 Promotion and tenure candidates and probationary candidates in their second through fifth year submit files portfolios to Department Chair (or to Chair of the Department Promotion and Tenure Committee if candidate is the Department Chair).
-By September 8 Department Promotion and Tenure Committee circulates files portfolios of promotion and tenure candidates and probationary candidates to members and notifies candidates of any missing items.
+By September 3 Promotion and tenure candidates and probationary candidates in their second through fifth year submit files to Department Chair (or to Chair of the Department Promotion and Tenure Committee if candidate is the Department Chair).
+By September 8 Department Promotion and Tenure Committee circulates files of promotion and tenure candidates and probationary candidates to members and notifies candidates of any missing items.
 All missing materials must be submitted by the candidate within one week of notification.
-By September 15 Portfolios Files are now considered complete; no new materials may be added except for a letter of exception or clarification as provided in Section III, Z. Procedures for Promotion and Tenure, item 1.i.
-11b above.
-By October 22 Department Promotion and Tenure Committee returns file portfolio of probationary candidates to Department Chair.
-By October 29 Department Chair and Department Promotion and Tenure Committee exchange letters of recommendation for probationary faculty members in their second through fifth years.
-Department Chair forwards copies of both letters to the probationary faculty member.
-The recommendation letter is to be addressed to the probationary faculty member.
-By November 3 Department Promotion and Tenure Committee and/or Department Chair meets with any probationary faculty member receiving negative recommendation, if requested.
-By November 10 Probationary candidate files written request for reconsideration of a negative recommendation with Department Promotion and Tenure Committee and/or Department Chair.